 Dermatologists servicing the areas of Atlantis, FL, Delray Beach, FL, Palm Beach Gardens, FL, Trinity, FL, Wellington, FL & West Palm Beach, FL, New Port Richey, FL, Odessa, FL, Lutz, FL, Land O'Lakes, FL, Wesley Chapel, FL, & Tampa, FL

 You may enjoy the warmth of the Florida sun on your skin, but all that sunshine increases your risk of skin cancer.
-At Dermatology Associates of the Palm Beaches, with offices in Palm Beach Gardens, Palm City, West Palm Beach, Atlantis, Wellington, Delray Beach, and Trinity, Florida, the experienced board-certified dermatologists specialize in the diagnosis and treatment of skin cancer.
+At Dermatology Associates of the Palm Beaches, with offices in Palm Beach Gardens, West Palm Beach, Atlantis, Wellington, Delray Beach, and Trinity, Florida, the experienced board-certified dermatologists specialize in the diagnosis and treatment of skin cancer.
 To schedule a skin cancer screening, contact the office nearest you by phone or book an appointment online today.

 Skin cancer is the most common type of cancer in the United States.
 There are many types of skin cancer.
 However, some are more common than others: